-

 What happens if our Innovation Grant application is approved?

-If awarded, you will receive the grant funds payment in three installments – one each fiscal year beginning in fiscal year 2026 (July 1, 2025 through June 30, 2026).
+If awarded, you may receive the grant funds payment in a maximum of five installments – one each fiscal year beginning in fiscal year 2026 (July 1, 2025 through June 30, 2026).

 -